SoloChe/Medical_QA_RAG/README.md

 [05/17/2025 update]: Preprocessed textbooks for knowledge base using semantic split with overlap.

-[05/19/2025 update]: Finished the initial version of Medical QA RAG system. run `./agents/rag_pipeline.py` for demo.
+[05/19/2025 update]: Finished the initial version of Medical QA RAG system. run `demo.py` for demo.

+[05/19/2025 update]: Finished the evaluation pipeline for RAG system.

 [Next]: Working on retrieval part and will add more agents, e.g., reasoning and tool use.
 Exploring the reinforcement learning (PPO) for alignment.